I-T-C-R-W/IIO/example-device.md

 ### 12.1 System Entry Point
 The system exposes a single logical device to the operating system.
 All interaction is performed through a front-facing accelerator (TPU-class device) implementing the OOI interface.

+--Example:

+A rendering workload is submitted by the OS.

+The front TPU receives the job and distributes:
+- geometry processing to throughput nodes
+- dynamic shading to flexible units (GPU)
+- post-processing to deterministic units

+All results are returned through shared memory without exposing internal routing.
+--
 **Communication Path:**
 `OS` → `Driver` → `Front TPU` → `OOI Fabric` → `Internal Devices`